 The name Ohiopyle was derived from a native american indian word “ohiopehhla” meaning white frothy water.

 Coach Hanks was a long time fan of white water rafting and we got two more Neo Trailer’s (Slim and Baby Sasquatch) to venture out for white water rafting.
+I’ve always heard great things about whitewater rafting, and everybody I’ve ever known that’s done it has raved about it.
+Whitewater rafting can be done all over the country – whether that be on california river trips, in the waters of Colorado, or of course here in Ohiopyle.

 Of course we went running before.
 Our raft trip didn’t begin until 11 am, that gave us all morning to run!
 (Mine was in the form of a hike, not a run.)